LolVogy1/Pokemon-Party-Coverage/README.md

 All types that your party defends against

-All missing types for the above
+All missing types for the above (To be added in a future update)

 This project is done in Java using JavaFX as the GUI